jembi/hearth/performance/README.md

 docker run -e 'BASE_URL=<BASE_URL>' -e 'RESOURCE_PATH=<RESOURCE_PATH>' --network host -i -v $PWD:/src loadimpact/k6 -o influxdb=http://localhost:8086/k6 run /src/load.js
 ```

 A graph can then be created using the data in the influxdb on chronograf.
-A custom dashboard config file exists (in dashboards folder) and this can be modified to create different graphs.
-To use this file, import it on chronograf.
+Dashboard config files exist (in dashboards folder) and these can be used to create different graphs.
+To use the files, import them on the chronograf console.